Sadie Holloway, a proud cat parent, is a strong advocate for adopting pets from animal shelters and rescue organizations.

 - Place your cat carrier near a wall and open the top of the box or side of the carrier, slowly.
 Sit on the floor and quietly observe what your new friend does.

 - Your new cat or kitten may come to you right away or she may want to explore the room on her own.
-She may even want to just hide in her carrier for awhile.
+She may even want to just hide in her carrier for a while.
 Give her time to find her way around.
 Do not hold, restrain or force her to do anything.
 Excessive attempts to call her, get her attention or make her come to you will only distract her from getting used to her new environment.
 Let her explore.

 - The tip sheet we were given suggested leaving your cat in this new room as you begin the bonding process.
-Although you and your family are excited about this new edition to your household, being patient for a few days is the most loving thing you can do.
+Although you and your family are excited about this new addition to your household, being patient for a few days is the most loving thing you can do.
 Remember that shelter cats have just experienced a very difficult time in their life: they have lost their home and their regular routine.
 They were surrounded by other cats, maybe even their own siblings.
 Give your new cat the time and space she needs to get used to you and her new surroundings.

 - Visit this small room as often as you can.
 Each time you visit, bring surprises such as healthy and tasty food treats or toys each time you visit.
 Have each person in the household take a turn visiting and bonding with your new cat or kitten.
 Refresh your cat's water, feed her according to the schedule she had at the shelter and clean her litter box often.